ovh/docs/pages/cloud/private-cloud/how_to_add_storage/guide.en-gb.md

 ---
-title: How to add a storage?
+title: How to add storage?
-excerpt: Learn how to add storage your infrastructure
+excerpt: Learn how to add storage to your infrastructure
 slug: how_to_add_a_storage
 legacy_guide_number: g606
 section: Resource management
 ---

-**Last Updated on 01/02/2022**
+**Last Updated 1st February 2022**

 ## Objective

 Within your OVHcloud environment, you can add a new dedicated datastore in just a few minutes.

-**This guide offers a step by step study case to achieve the objective**
+**Learn how to add storage to your infrastructure.**

 ## Requirements

-- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- Have a user account with access to vSphere (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- A user account with access to vSphere (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions